Individuals who are awaiting criminal charges while trying to find a new job may be wondering, will a pending misdemeanor show on a background check?

 There are some notable exceptions to this, particularly in 7-year states.
 These are states that prohibit criminal history information from being reported if the information is older than 7 -10 years old.
 In this case, the records will be sealed from public view and thus background check agencies will not be able to report this information to employers.

 People are interested in what details one might find when checking their records.
-One of the questions that they ask themselves is: “How do I know if I have a misdemeanor on my record?”.
+One of the questions that they often ask is how to determine if there is a misdemeanor on their record.

 The most reliable way to find out if you have a misdemeanor on your record is to perform a background check on yourself.
 There are a few different ways to do this, most easily individuals can use the search bar at the top of this page to perform a free public records search which will return any criminal history information that is available.